Khyenri Main Page | Dzongpa Tradition Main Page | Gongkar Chode Monastery Main Page | Tibet Main Page | Terminology & Classification of Style Names

 The Khyenri painting style was not limited to one particular religious tradition.
 It was employed as scroll paintings and murals, most commonly but not exclusively, by the Dzongpa, Sakya, Jonang, Karma Kagyu and Gelug Traditions.

 Khyenri never really died out as a painting tradition but rather transformed and adapted to new times and artistic and aesthetic tastes.
-The early Karma Gardri paintings, 16th and 17th centuries, often employed a Khyenri style for the lineage teachers, mahasiddhas and deities.
+The early Karma Gardri paintings, 16th and 17th centuries, often employed a Khyenri style for the lineage teachers, mahasiddhas and deities and reserved the Karma Gardri style for the landscape background and composition layout.
 A late 17th century artist of Nyentog Monastery used a combination of Menri and Khyenri.
 The Lhatog style paintings of Cho Tashi, circa 1700, are also claimed to be in a mixed New Menri, Khyenri and Kham-dri style.
 De'u Mar Geshe also maintained elements of Khyenri as evidenced from his known surviving works.

 The greatest impact of the Khyenri style can be seen with the paintings of Palpung Monastery and the unique artistic style developed by Situ Panchen Chokyi Jungne (1700-1774).
 The original Khyenri style for painting semi-peaceful and wrathful deities is the strongest due to the influence and support of Situ Panchen Chokyi Jungne after he visited Gongkar Chode monastery during one of his trips to Central Tibet.
 It should be noted that the Palpung style of painting in the present 20th and 21st centuries is generally called Karma Gardri and collectively cataloged under that umbrella along with early and late Karma Gardri style paintings despite being distinctly different in drawing, colour palette, and composition.